 The key outcome from this exercise was that the top tasks – what people most want to do on a website – are not always obvious.
 To really know what your customers want, you need to ask them.

 Our experiment showed that expertise in the digital domain is not a good indicator for predicting the needs of online customers on certain types of website.
 Those who tried our test were mainly experienced digital professionals.
 Most people got three correct, but from a list of only 10.
 The original survey on the EC website had 77 tasks, and if we had run this test with all 77 tasks, it’s quite possible that nobody would have picked the top 5.

 One difficulty that our volunteers faced is that 65% of respondents to the EC survey were professionals rather than private individuals, so trying to predict the top tasks across such a diverse range was not easy.
-According to the EC, 43% were from the private sector, 34% in the public sector, and 11% in civil society, with roles such as Consultants, Engineers, and Managers.
+According to the EC(this will open in a new window), 43% were from the private sector, 34% in the public sector, and 11% in civil society, with roles such as Consultants, Engineers, and Managers.
 In this case, without data from site visitors it would be just about impossible to determine a hierarchy of user needs

 On complex websites with extensive content, data from customers is the only way to work out what they really want to do.
 The Top Tasks methodology, now deployed on over 400 websites globally, has been proven over and over again to provide reliable evidence to inform the design of a customer-centric information architecture.

 Thank you to all who took part.
 If anyone who wants to know more about this method or to have a general chat about their IA, please get in touch.

 Guessing the Top Tasks at the European Commission7 December 2018